samsantosb/How-to-Promises/README.md

 # How to Promises

 **Promises guide on Nodejs perspective.**
-This repository is designed to help developers understand and apply Promises effectively, with a focus on building robust backend applications.
+This repository is designed to help developers understand and apply Promises effectively, helping you to develop your APIs and avoid common problems.

 ## Table of Contents